 • $60, if you are claiming more than $10,000

-Once a Settlement Agreement (SA) or Employment Claims Tribunals (ECT) Order has been issued, the other party is required to pay you the sum as indicated.
+Once a Settlement Agreement (SA) or Employment Claims Tribunals (ECT) Order has been issued, the other party is required to pay you the indicated sum by the payment due date.

 (For employers) Enforcement action by MOM

-MOM may take enforcement action and suspension of work pass privileges against errant employers for:
+MOM may take enforcement action and suspend work pass privileges against errant employers for:

 • Failure to make timely payment as per the SA or ECT Order.